Prakash Nethralaya is the best ayurvedic hospital for Ayurvedic RP treatment in India, or for other eye diseases, and general diseases.

 According to Ayurveda which is a popular science in India, retinitis pigmentosa is caused by the imbalance of all 3 doshas in the eye.

 The imbalance in pitta reduces the vision, imbalanced Kapha blocks the channel and imbalance of Vata disturb the neurological control.
-Here the disturbance in the doshas is genetic in nature and not because of the disturbed food and lifestyle habits.
+Here the disturbance in the doshas is genetic in nature and not because of the disturbing food and lifestyle habits.

-But this disturbance of the dosha vitiation can increase fastly if it gets the support of disturbed lifestyle.
+But this disturbance of the dosha vitiation can increase fastly if it gets the support of a disturbed lifestyle.
 Hence the lifestyle and food habits have to be in a state of complete balance so as not to accelerate the disease.

 Retinitis Pigmentosa Treatment in Ayurveda is done in 2 stages: